" I haven't been

 until you get into the room.
 Even though

-these types of conditions often are found in However, not
+these types of conditions often are found in Latin America

 through the process of getting ourselves resituated into the hotel we'd